Jean Galea

 Business Ideas

 Being born with an entrepreneurial spirit and mind, I am quick to spot business opportunities.
 However it is impossible to act on every possible opportunity, although I’d love to do so.
-So what I do nowadays is keep a monthly calendar of sorts using Trello.
-I have a list for each month and each list contains a number of cards representing things I want to do for that month.
-The first two cards are the two epics (most important achievements) for that month.
-They usually are
+A good technique I’ve found is to keep a list for each month containing a number of itemsĀ I want to do for that month.
+The first two items are the two epics (the most important achievements) for that month.

 They usually are the more meaty tasks that will take some time and concentration to complete.
-Every feasible business idea that I get first gets listed in a list of business ideas, and at the end of each month I will evaluate the current state of things and if I want to proceed with any of the ideas in the list I’ll see where I can fit them in on the aforementioned Trello monthly calendar.
+Every feasible business idea that I get first gets listed in a list of business ideas, and at the end of each month I will evaluate the current state of things and if I want to proceed with any of the ideas in the list I’ll see where I can fit them in on the monthly calendar.
+You can useĀ Trello, Workflowy, or even have a manual whiteboard process for this.

 That’s about it, some insights on how I deal with the shiny object syndrome.
 Would love to know your experiences and thoughts on this subject.